Skip to content

 Grade: D

-This is the percentage of patients that suffered from a urinary tract infection.
-Urinary tract infections are considered by many experts to be a barometer of nursing care .
-UTI's are often the result of a facility with worst hygiene practices.
-However, this statistic may also be misleading for certain nursing homes due to inconsistent reporting standards for UTI's.
+This tells you the percentage of patients that suffered from a urinary tract infection.
+UTI's are considered to be a measure of the quality of nursing care .
+UTI's are routinely the result of a facility with lower levels of hygiene.
+However, this statistic may be misleading for certain nursing homes due to different reporting standards for infections.

 Appropriately Uses Anti-Psychotic Medication